jeromegn/DocumentUp/README.md

 ## TODO

-Feel free to take up any of these if your bored:
+Feel free to take up any of these if you're bored:

 * Google crawlability
 * Deep linkability